davidsonfellipe/awesome-wpo/README.md

 ## Javascript Benchmark

+* [jsPerf](http://jsperf.com/) - jsPerf aims to provide an easy way to create and share test cases, comparing the performance of different JavaScript snippets by running benchmarks.
 * [benchmark.js](http://benchmarkjs.com/) - A robust benchmarking library that works on nearly all JavaScript platforms, supports high-resolution timers, and returns statistically significant results.
 * [JSlitmus](https://github.com/broofa/jslitmus) - JSLitmus is a lightweight tool for creating ad-hoc JavaScript benchmark tests.
 * [Matcha](https://github.com/logicalparadox/matcha) - Matcha allow you to design experiments that will measure the performance of your code.
 It is recommended that each bench focus on a specific point of impact in your application.